okebs/1st-year-project/README.md

 # 1st-year-project
-Game I created in the 1st year of University
+Game I created in the 1st year of University for my Computer Systems module